munificent/ui-as-code/in-progress/parameter-freedom.md

 ## Proposal

 An over-arching goal of this proposal is good performance for ahead-of-time compiled code.
-Dart is mostly statically-compiled language and very performance-sensitive.
 A large fraction of execution time is spent calling functions and binding parameters to arguments.

-Even as we make parameter signatures more flexible, we want to be able to do as much of the resolution and binding logic&mdash;determining which argument ends up associated with which parameter position&mdash;at compile time.
+We want to be able to do as much of the resolution and binding logic&mdash;determining which argument ends up associated with which parameter position&mdash;at compile time.

 At the same time, we still support dynamic calls and don't want behavior to diverge if you defer binding to runtime.

-To achieve that, this proposal is careful to ensure that runtime data of arguments and the runtime type of a function cannot affect the way parameters are bound.
+To achieve that, this proposal ensures that the runtime types of functions and arguments do not affect the way parameters are bound.
 The static type of the function and the arity of the argument list completely control binding.

-The rest of the proposal goes into detail about each change, but here is a quick introduction to the proposed solutions to the above problems:
+The rest of the proposal goes into detail about each change, but here is a quick introduction to the proposed solutions:

 ### Passing positional arguments after named arguments